 Easy Ways to Detect Air Leaks

 Doing the necessary work to keep your home’s energy efficiency levels high is a no brainer.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

 The most common leaks are from drafts entering through your windows or doors.
-These air leaks are fairly easy to identify, but air leakage can also originate in less obvious spaces around your home.
+These air leaks are relatively easy to identify, but air leakage can also come from less obvious spaces around your home.
 Take advantage of the suggestions below to conduct your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they shake easily or you can see light coming in around the frame, they’re leaking and probably wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.